tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 In this design, we propose `model.fit` to take a dataset function or factory, instead of a dataset instance (which is [what is currently supported](https://github.com/tensorflow/tensorflow/blob/6b9e35f1c0410607bf956c0f27e5d3e1456b4899/tensorflow/python/keras/engine/training.py#L887-L889)), for the following reasons:

-* With `dataset` instance, there is complication brought by the need of replicating `dataset`s to workers.
+* With `dataset` instances, there is complication brought by the need of replicating `dataset`s to workers.

 * With `dataset` replication, in the past we have observed more memory consumption, less flexibility for user’s dataset transformation, and suboptimal performance.